 Yesterday I was planning on making a nice tomato and avocado salad.
 I chopped up a good amount of red and green onion, and 5 small vine-on tomatoes.
 Then I cut into the avocado.
 It was overly ripe.
 Too soft to put in a salad.
 It would be perfect for guacamole or, as it turned out…avocado salad dressing.

 Avocados around here are still a dollar each and I actually saw some advertised for 50 cents each.
-They have really become a year round national staple.
+They have really become a year-round national staple.
 Most of our winter avocados come from Mexico.
 California avocados come to market more in the summer months.
-That means year round guacamole or sandwiches with avocado slices.
-Super Bowl is coming up, so go get you some avocados so you can make some guac.
-My guacamole recipe was one of the first posts I ever did.
-The same bad photos are there, but the recipe is fantastic.
+That means year-round guacamole or sandwiches with avocado slices.

 Next time you have some overly ripe avocados, mix up a batch of avocado salad dressing.